tabsdata/tutorials/README.md

 ## 3. Save the working directory path in a variable

-Since Tabsdata operates at the server level, you are required to give a full system path in your Python code when defining input and output for publishers and subscribers.
-Storing your working directory path in an environment variable streamlines that process.
+Since Tabsdata operates at the server level, we are required to give a full system path in our Python code when defining input and output for publishers and subscribers.
+Storing our working directory path in an environment variable streamlines that process.

 Run this command in your CLI from the working directory, to save the full path to your working directory in the environment variable ``TDX``.